Trump asked the Australian prime minister to help investigate Mueller probe origins

 Breaking News Emails

-President Donald Trump sought help from the Australian prime minister to investigate the origins of former special counsel Robert Mueller's Russia investigation, a Justice Department official told NBC News on Monday.
+President Donald Trump sought help from the Australian prime minister to investigate the origins of former special counsel Robert Mueller's Russia investigation.

+A Department of Justice spokesperson Monday evening confirmed the conversation, which an administration official described to NBC News as a routine call that occurs when a head of state seeks the assistance of another country’s law enforcement agencies.
+It was "asking his law enforcement to work with ours," the official said.

-The call to Scott Morrison, the Australian leader, came recently after Attorney General William Barr in May asked John Durham, the U.S. Attorney in Connecticut, to lead an inquiry into whether the FBI’s investigation into the Trump campaign was properly predicated.
-The DOJ official said Barr asked Trump to make the call to seek Australia’s help.
+The call to Scott Morrison, the Australian leader, came recently after Attorney General William Barr in May asked John Durham, the U.S. attorney in Connecticut, to lead an inquiry into whether the FBI’s investigation into the Trump campaign was properly predicated.
+The Justice Department spokesperson said Barr asked Trump to make the call to seek Australia’s help.

-An administration official described the call as a routine call between two heads of state ahead of state seeking the assistance of another country’s law enforcement agency.
-It was “asking his law enforcement to work with ours,” the official said.
+"As the Department of Justice has previously announced, a team led by U.S. Attorney John Durham is investigating the origins of the U.S. counterintelligence probe of the Trump 2016 presidential campaign," spokesperson Keri Kupec said in a statement.
+"Mr. Durham is gathering information from numerous sources, including a number of foreign countries.
+At Attorney General Barr’s request, the President has contacted other countries to ask them to introduce the Attorney General and Mr. Durham to appropriate officials."

 Download the NBC News app for full coverage of the impeachment inquiry